stephan-hof/pyrocksdb/docs/tutorial/index.rst

     db = rocksdb.DB("test.db", opts)

-It assings a cache of 2.5G, uses a bloom filter for faster lookups and keeps more data (64 MB) in memory before writting a .sst file
+It assings a cache of 2.5G, uses a bloom filter for faster lookups and keeps more data (64 MB) in memory before writting a .sst file.

-About bytes and unicode
+About Bytes and Unicode
 ========================

 RocksDB stores all data as uninterpreted *byte strings*.